brendt/stitcher.io/src/content/blog/2024-01-26-php-version-stats-january-2024.md

 <em class="center small">[Minimal PHP requirement over time](/resources/img/blog/version-stats/2024-jan-03.svg)</em>

 Talking about progression, I'd like to remind open source maintainers about the power and responsibility they hold.
-Image if all modern open source packages only supported PHP versions that were actively worked on.
+Imagine if all modern open source packages only supported PHP versions that were actively worked on.
 My suspicion is that many more projects would be encouraged to update faster; eventually leading to a healthier, more performant, and more secure ecosystem.
 Open source maintainers yield quite a lot of power in this regard.

 Also keep in mind that forcing a new minimal PHP requirement doesn't automatically block older projects from using your code: outdated projects can still download older versions of your packages, so there's really no good argument not to do it from a package maintainer's point of view.